 Computer vision syndrome (CVS) or digital eye strain refers to an array of vision problems that can arise when we spend a lot of time in front of the screens of various modern devices.
 The prolonged exposure to the blue light from devices such as tablets, phones, TVs and other similar devices and the constant struggle to focus on them can cause eye strain and discomfort.

 It's not considered a severe condition, but it can still affect your daily life and work, significantly impacting your concentration and productivity.
 Although CVS is usually not permanent, taking appropriate measures early will make it much easier to manage and will avoid potential health complications in the future.

 What are the symptoms of CVS?

-There are a number of symptoms, that can be experienced by the people suffering from this condition, among which are:
+There are a number of symptoms that can be experienced by people suffering from this condition, among which are:

-- while indirect, poor posture can hurt your neck and shoulders
+- While indirectly, poor posture can hurt your neck and shoulders

 What causes CVS?